jarrodek/screenreader/README.md

-# screenreader
+# The Screen Reader Browser Extension

-Extension for Google Chrome for reading all text on website and read it useing TTS service.
+An extension for a web browser that read text on a web page using a built-in text-to-speech service.